Questions to Ask Your Laser Eye Surgeon – Part 2

 There are some minimal restrictions in the first weeks following laser surgery.
 Vision corrective results from femtosecond surgery are typically very rapid, and you should be able to see incredibly well 24 hours after surgery.

 Your vision will continue to improve over several months.
 Dr Genge recommends that his patients wait two weeks or so before resuming certain activities, like swimming or contact sports, and refrain from using eye makeup.

 7. What is an enhancement and when is it necessary?

-An enhancement is a second procedure that is necessary for approximately 2% of patients whose initial surgery left a small degree of residual glasses prescription, Dr Genge performs this procedure at no cost.
+An enhancement is a second procedure that is necessary for approximately 2% of patients.
+Dr Genge performs this procedure at no cost for those whose initial surgery left a small degree of residual glasses prescription.
+Recent results of 100 Contoura Vision patients found that 100% of primary LASIK patients achieved 20/20 vision on the first treatment, with no enhancement required.